 Rating: S Exceptional

-Visser One is back.
-Marco's plan to reunite with his mother quickly becomes a plan to use her and Visser Three to wipe each other out.
+Visser One is back, to Marco's joy and fear.
+Marco's plan to reunite with and rescue his mother quickly becomes a plan to use her and Visser Three to wipe each other out.
+Ruthless, but effective.

 Review in Progress